masa-sumimoto/html-starter/README.md

 ### 1.Libraries
 Libraries context is used for external css libraries.
 I have added Bootstrap4 to here already.
 Please don't touch the libraries code.
-Also manage the libraries as package as much as possible.
+If your cange the codes, Please use override in other stylesheet.

 ### 2.Core
 These stylesheets manage `variables`, `mixins` and `utility classes`.